aurowallet/docs/reference/api-reference/methods/mina_requestnetwork.md

 ---
-description: This method is used to request the chain info of the Auro wallet.
+description: This method is used to request the chain info of the Auro Wallet.
 ---

 # mina\_requestNetwork